 Growing native flowers instead of exotic ornamentals will help displace and prevent aggressive, invasive plant species from harming habitat.

 Not using fertilizer or additional water and displacing invasive plant species are all welcomed practices to protect our waterways and beautify our communities the “natural” way.
 Go native — grow native in your own yard!

-— Blog and photos (unless otherwise noted) by Dr. Jeff Wyatt, Director of Animal Health and Conservation
+— Blog by Dr. Jeff Wyatt, Director of Animal Health and Conservation